Transforming Lives and Connecting Them to Purpose

 Leadership That Makes a Difference

 Quinton Light is a U.S. Army veteran where he served for seven years.
 He ended up spending time in prison but was divinely delivered from a 19-year drug addiction with no withdrawals.
-Since then, Quinton has been involved in prison ministry, biblical counseling, and drug counseling.
-He has been married to his amazing wife, Jan, for 12 years.
+Since then, Quinton has been involved in prison ministry, biblical counseling, and drug counseling and holds a Bachelor degree in Ministerial Leadership.
+He has been married to his amazing wife, Jan, for 15 years.
 Quinton was invited to join the staff of Eagle Creek Recovery Center in April of 2016.
 His years of personal experience with addiction and recovery are a tremendous asset to the Center.
 He went from selfish to selfless because of his encounter with the deliverer – Jesus!

 Office Manager / Events Coordinator